-A student must call the Graduate Office or submit the electronic Drop Form to drop a course after online registration for a term has closed.
+A student must submit the electronic Drop Form to drop a course after online registration for a term has closed.
 Sending an email, text message, or tweeting the Graduate Office or informing an instructor of intent to drop does not constitute an official drop or withdrawal.

-Dropping a course or withdrawing from Morningside does not eliminate a student's financial obligations to the College.
-The student is responsible for any charges owed to the College at the time of the drop or withdrawal.
-Withdrawing from the College may also impact the student's financial aid.
+Dropping a course or withdrawing from Morningside does not eliminate a student's financial obligations to the University.
+The student is responsible for any charges owed to the University at the time of the drop or withdrawal.
+Withdrawing from the University may also impact the student's financial aid.
 Please refer to the Refund Policy and the Satisfactory Academic Progress for Financial Aid Policy.